-James studied BA (Hons) Fashion Design Technology: Menswear at LCF, went to set up his own successful brand and now heads up Iceberg.
+James studied BA (Hons) Fashion Design Technology: Menswear at LCF, went to set up his own successful brand and is Creative Director of Iceberg.

 James Long was first hailed as ‘one to watch’ when he launched his menswear and accessories collection at London Fashion Week, back in 2007.
 A LCF Centre for Fashion Enterprise graduate and winner of the inaugural NEWGEN Men's sponsorship initiative, James has enjoyed BFC support for consecutive seasons, presenting his first solo show for SS11.

 The collection combined luxurious leather outerwear, unique denim treatments, embellished t-shirts, innovative knits and desirable accessories, attracting the attention of a major Parisian leather house, for which he is now a design consultant.
 We interviewed the designer about his time with the Centre for Fashion Enterprise.